- Four Dell 4-node C6420 servers running VMware 6.5.

 MBTI wanted to repurpose few of their expensive Dell C6420 servers to run additional applications, which meant that they would need to increase the number of existing VMs deployed on each host.
 As is often the case, there was plenty of CPU, memory, and networking capacity available on each one of the servers, and it was only storage latencies that started to increase disproportionately with higher VM densities.

 MBTI decided to look for the cheapest possible solution that would improve storage throughput and latencies, which in turn would facilitate the migration of additional VMs to each VMware host.

-- VMs and Physical Servers – MBTI’s IT had four Dell 4-node C6220 servers running Windows Server VMs on VMware 5.5.
+VMs and Physical Servers – MBTI’s IT had four Dell 4-node C6420 servers running Windows Server VMs on VMware 6.5.
 Before VirtuCache, there were about 80 VMs running MS Exchange, MS Dynamics, and other enterprise applications in this cluster.

-- Storage – 18 TB of storage on a gigabit iSCSI Hitachi storage appliance was used by these servers.
+Storage – 64 TB of storage on iSCSI Hitachi storage appliance was used by these servers.

 MBTI decided to deploy VirtuCache on two of the four physical servers in the cluster.
-A 430 GB Virident Flashmax II PCIe Flash card was used by VirtuCache to cache data from LUNs.
+A 1.6TB NVME card was used by VirtuCache to cache data from Datastores.

-VirtuCache along with the PCIe Flash card was installed in the ESXi host in under 30 minutes.
+VirtuCache along with the NVME drive was installed in the ESXi host in under 30 minutes.